 - Complimentary hors d’oeuvres (cash bar for wine and beer).

-- Tickets for the Gala are $10 in advance (available at the Cultural Center or at ETix.com), or $15 at the door.
+- Tickets for the Gala in advance at the Box office for $15, Etix.com at the door for $20.